LinkNacional/tutor-lkn-cielo-for-tutor-lms/README.txt

 5. Now go to Tutor LMS settings menu;

-6. Select the 'Payments' option and search for 'Cielo Checkout';
+6. Select the 'Payment Methods' option and search for 'Cielo Checkout';

 7. Enter all necessary credentials for the payment gateway;